 - 1. A vision/strategic plan for downtown needs to be developed. - 2.
 Downtown should have design guidelines to achieve the vision in the downtown strategic plan. - 3.
 There needs to be a strong private/public partnership. - 4.
 The vision/strategic plan must include preserving and reuse old buildings. - 5.
 City resources should be devoted to housing.
 Incentives should be available to promote housing.
-(HUD, Community Block Grants) - 6.
-Downtown must take advantage of its heritage. - 7.
-Downtown retailing should emphasize: - Food and beverage in conjunction with traditional retail. - ♦ Local, independent retailers.
+(HUD, Community Block Grants)

+- 6. Downtown must take advantage of its heritage. - 7.
+Downtown retailing should emphasize: - Food and beverage in conjunction with traditional retail. - Local, independent retailers.

 - 1. The City Planning Board should develop a vision/strategic plan for the Central Business District. - 2.
-The City should create a zoning district just for the Central Business District to protect and preserve the District's diverse architectural history and environment. - 3.
-The City should prepare and adopt, as part of the City's Zoning Ordinance, Central Business District Design Standards.
-These Standards should serve to achieve the goal of preserving and enhancing the historical and architectural spirit of the buildings and open spaces in the Central Business District. - 4.
-The City should encourage and promote the rehabilitation and reuse of 2nd and 3rd floor spaces of multi-story buildings in the Central Business District by: - a) Having the City's Zoning Ordinance allow and promote the utilization of $2^{nd}$ and $3^{rd}$ floor spaces. - b) Providing financial incentives for the owners of these downtown buildings to invest into the renovation and utilization of $2^{nd}$ and $3^{rd}$ floor spaces. - c) Seeking State and federal funding to help fund the rehabilitation of $2^{nd}$ and $3^{rd}$ floor spaces into usable housing. - 5.
-The City should encourage and promote the utilization of Central Business District buildings for housing. - 6.
-The City needs to maintain an adequate supply of accessible, public off-street and onstreet parking.
-In addition, the City should: - a) Install attractive signage at appropriate locations to direct drivers to the three (3) City-owned, off-street parking lots on South Market Street, North William Street and behind City Hall. - b) Reconstruct the three (3) City-owned, off-street parking lots to make them more physically attractive and aesthetically pleasing. - 7.
-The City should regularly review the level of commercial/residential/retail uses within the Central Business District area and calculate the number of parking that needs to be available to properly service these uses. - 8.
+The City should encourage and promote the rehabilitation and reuse of 2nd and 3rd floor spaces of multi-story buildings in the Central Business District by: - Providing financial incentives for the owners of these downtown buildings to invest into the renovation and utilization of 2nd and 3rd floor spaces. - Seeking State and federal funding to help fund the rehabilitation of 2nd and 3rd floor spaces into usable housing. - 3.
+The City should encourage and promote the utilization of Central Business District buildings for housing. - 4.
+The City needs to maintain an adequate supply of accessible, public off-street and on-street parking.
+In addition, the City should: - Reconstruct the three (3) City-owned, off-street parking lots to make them more physically attractive and aesthetically pleasing. - 5.
+The City should regularly review the level of commercial/residential/retail uses within the Central Business District area and calculate the number of parking that needs to be available to properly service these uses. - 6.
 The City should implement a free wireless internet network for at least the Central Business District of the City and preferably throughout the entire community.

-CHAPTER VII
+CHAPTER VII - ECONOMY

-ECONOMY